Jagu2022/Landing-Page/README.md

 # Landing-Page
 #odin-project
-# This project has mainly focused in flex-box
+# This project has mainly focused on flex-box